EU summit to look at changes the bloc needs to make to welcome Ukraine, others as new members

-GRANADA, Spain (AP) — A day after pledging Ukrainian President Volodymyr Zelenskyy their unwavering support, European Union leaders on Friday will face one of their worst political headaches on a key commitment — how and when to welcome debt-laden and battered Ukraine into the bloc.
+GRANADA, Spain (AP) — A day after pledging Ukrainian President Volodymyr Zelenskyy their unwavering support, the European Union on Friday came face to face with one of its worst political headaches on a key commitment — how and when to welcome destitute and battered Ukraine into the bloc.

+And immediately, a rift became evident: between those who want to draw Kyiv and other aspiring nations in as quickly as possible, and others that want the bloc to bide its time, setting up difficult talks on an issue that requires unanimity among the 27 member states.

-The 27-nation EU has said since the start of Russia's invasion in February 2022 that at the end of the war it would work steadfastly on “lasting unity” that would eventually translate into Ukraine's membership in the wealthy bloc.
+Most EU nations have said since the February 2022 start of the war that they would work steadfastly on a “lasting unity” with Ukraine that would eventually translate into Kyiv's membership in the wealthy bloc.
+Now, Hungarian President Viktor Orbán, ever the recalcitrant voice at summits, insisted the whole idea would have to be rethought from scratch.

-For a nation fighting for its very survival, that moment cannot come quickly enough.
-For the bloc itself, that remains to be seen.

-On Friday, the leaders will assess “enlargement” as they call it at their informal summit in southern Spain's Granada.
-Beyond Ukraine, several western Balkan nations and Moldova are also knocking with increasing impatience at the door.
+“We have never done an enlargement to the country which is in a war.
+And we don’t know where are the effective borders, how many people are living there,” Orbán said as he arrived at the EU summit in Granada.
+“Sorry, it’s painful to get these countries in the EU.”

+Leaders will have to decide whether to officially open talks with Ukraine in December but Orbán said the bloc was still unprepared to take such momentous decisions.

 Casert reported from Brussels.